What is Management? Key Functions and Characteristics.

 At its essence, management revolves around orchestrating tasks, teams, and processes.
 Work management refers to organizing tasks, projects, and deadlines, which even entry-level employees might experience through project-based assignments.

-People management goes deeper, focusing on team well-being, motivation, performance, and career growth through regular check-ins and feedback.
+Effective people management goes deeper, focusing on team well-being, motivation, performance, and career growth through regular check-ins and constructive feedback.
 Operations management ensures that processes run smoothly and efficiently—think of logistics, resource planning, or service delivery.
 These dimensions come together to show that management is about balancing multiple responsibilities to achieve shared goals.

 Dynamic

 Management is not static but rather evolves with the needs of the team, organization, and environment.
 Managers rarely deal with one-time tasks.
-Instead, they juggle ongoing responsibilities like tracking goals (OKRs), mentoring team members, adjusting schedules, and managing budgets.
+Instead, they juggle ongoing responsibilities, such as tracking goals (OKRs), mentoring team members, adjusting schedules, and managing budgets.

 Intangible